Mal de debarquement syndrome caused by cervical spine instability

 In this study, researchers offered questionnaires to 80 individuals with persistent motion-triggered Mal de debarquement syndrome and non-motion triggered Mal de debarquement syndrome

-- 81% of patients were female average age about 43
+- 81% of patients were female with an average age of about 43

-- Average duration of illness was significantly longer in the non-motion triggered Mal de debarquement syndrome (82.8 to 35.4 months).
+- The average duration of illness was significantly longer in the non-motion-triggered Mal de debarquement syndrome (82.8 to 35.4 months).

 - Improvement with re-exposure to motion (driving) was typical for both (Mal de Debarquement Syndrome = 89%, non-motion triggered Mal de debarquement syndrome = 64%), but non-motion triggered Mal de debarquement syndrome individuals more frequently had symptoms exacerbated with motion.

 - Peri-menstrual and menstrual worsening of symptoms were typical in both Mal de debarquement syndromes (each 71%).